cardano-foundation/CIPs/CIP-0035/README.md

 - We may wish to remove elements which have been deprecated due to the addition of improved versions.
 - … and more

-At the moment there is no process for making such changes other than the discretion of the core developers.
 This CIP gives a taxonomy of changes, explains how such changes might be implemented in Cardano, and prescribes processes for proposing such changes.

 ## Background